#url #privacy #command-line-tool #strip #env-var #url-tracking

 The default config is intended to always obey the following rules:

-• "Meaningful semantic changes"[definition?] should only ever occur as a result of a flag being enabled.
+• "Meaningful semantic changes"[definition?] from the input URL and output URL should only ever occur as a result of a flag being enabled.

 • Insignificant details like the item categories navbar on amazon listings being slightly different are insignificant.

-• URLs that are "semantically valid"[definition?] shouldn't ever throw an error.
+• URLs that are "semantically valid"[definition?] shouldn't ever return an error.

 • URLs that aren't semantically valid also shouldn't ever throw an error but that is generally less important.